cta-wave/device-observation-framework/README.md

 Both can also be found by clicking on the Code tab at the top of the Device Observation Framework landing page.

 ### Installing the required Python packages
-Prior to running the install script, python **version 3.6 or greater** and pip **version 3** must be installed and on the execution PATH.
+Prior to running the install script, **python version 3.6 to 3.9** and **pip version 3** must be installed and on the execution PATH.

 On windows, add the Paths to Python to the system environment variables if they were not added during the installation.

+Note: If your system uses python version 3.10 or greater you will have to downgrade to one of the supported versions mentioned above.
+Some of the python packages required by the observation framework are not supported in python version 3.10 or greater.

 **On Linux and Mac OS** systems, prior to each user using the Observation Framework for the first time, run: